 Worse, Meghan’s own fey powers have been cut off.
 She’s stuck in Faery with only her wits for help.
 Trusting anyone would be foolish.
 Trusting a seeming traitor could be deadly.
 But even as she grows a backbone of iron, Meghan can’t help but hear the whispers of longing in her all-too-human heart.

 Warning: Spoilers Ahead!
 (I can’t possibly write a review about this book without some spoilers.)

 Okay, I really don’t know how to start this.
-I know I was hesitant with the first book but this book cemented my high expectation about the book.
-This book was even more adventurous than the first book.
+I know I was hesitant with the first book but this book cemented my high expectation about the series.
+This book was even more adventurous than the first one.
 There were a lot of missions and a lot of new characters to meet.
 There were stronger villains who will fight Meghan and her group.

 Meghan Chase was now a prisoner of Queen Mab.
 She sealed her magic just in case she may use it against them.

 The Winter Queen doesn’t still believe Meghan and Ash’s claim that there was a growing group of Iron Faeries.
 What she didn’t know was that one of her sons, will sell them out to the Iron Faeries.
 In the first book, Machina, who was the king of Iron Faery, was killed by Meghan.
 When they left, a fake king assumed the position of becoming a king.
 The Iron Faeries were divided into two.